 I bought Ultrakatty and Warrior Lucy in February, and only recently built and reviewed it.
 I purchased it because Unikitty is my wife’s favorite.
 She has even gone so far as to call the character her “spirit animal”.
-Therefore, I held off on reviewing this set until I had time to do it justice and make a coloring page (click here to get it).
+Therefore, I held off on reviewing this set until I had time to do it justice.
 However, the time has come.
 As always, I generate scores using a rating system.
 To find out more, clicking here.

 Ultrakatty and Warrior Lucy Summary